-The community will provide the land and base of the borehole, conduct trainings and education sessions to the whole community, and engage in communal labor to keep the work site as well as the community clean and well maintained.
+The community will provide the land and base of the borehole, conduct training, and education sessions for the whole community, and engage in communal labor to keep the worksite as well as the community clean and well maintained.

 961 people will benefit from the project

 Peace Corps Volunteer Directing Project